Graphical Frontends for Pacman in Arch Linux

 A new window will open.
 Enter the root user password to continue.

 Your Arch system will upgrade to the latest available version.

-The look and functionality of tkPacman is similar to Synaptic package manager which is the default GUI package manager for Ubuntu and its derivatives.
+As you can see, the look and functionality of tkPacman is almost similar to Synaptic package manager which is the default GUI package manager for Ubuntu and its derivatives.